alontalmor/MultiQA/README.md

 ## contexts

 After the header, each line in the MultiQA format contains one context + questions.
-The `context` that may contain one or more documents, and a list of one or more questions about the context (`qas`).
+The `context` field may contain one or more documents, and a list of one or more questions about the context (`qas`).

 ```json
 "id": "HotpotQA_5a85ea095542994775f606a8",